shindavid/AlphaZeroArcade/README.md

 ```
 ./py/alphazero/scripts/run_local.py -g tictactoe -t my-first-run
 ```
+This launches one instance of each the 3 server types (loop-controller, self-play, ratings).

 Here `my-first-run` is a run _tag_.
 All files produced by the run will then be placed in the directory